-\end{definition} {}The intuitive meaning of the last quasi-isomorphism is exactly that the local sections of $\mathcal{F}$ propagate along the co-direction $p$.
-The key properties of the micro-support $SS(\mathcal{F})$ are as follows: \begin{enumerate} \item $SS(\cF)\cap 0_M=Supp(\cF)$ is the support of $\cF$, where $0_M$ the zero section of $T^*M$.
+{}The intuitive meaning of the last quasi-isomorphism is exactly that the local sections of $\mathcal{F}$ propagate along the co-direction $p$.
+The key properties of the micro-support $SS(\mathcal{F})$ are as follows: \begin{enumerate}[wide,labelwidth=!,labelindent=0pt] \item $SS(\cF)\cap 0_M=Supp(\cF)$ is the support of $\cF$, where $0_M$ the zero section of $T^*M$.

 \item For any sheaf $\cF$, $SS(\cF)$ is a conic (i.e. invariant under the action of $\RR_+$ which scales the cotangent fibers) and closed co-isotropic subset of $T^*M$.

 \item If $\cF$ is a constructible sheaf with respect to a Whitney stratification $\cS$, then $SS(\cF)$ is a conic Lagragian (i.e. Lagragian wherever it's smooth) subset of $T^*M$ with $SS(\cF)\subset L_{\cS}\coloneqq \cup_{i\in\cS}T^*_{S_i}M$.